francoisGuerret/workspace/README.md

 ## Setup

-To setup the environment:
+To setup the environment, run `setup.sh` and install:

-Install:
   * python3
   * ack (package `ack` or `perl-ack`)
   * vim or better neovim (see [this nice gui][evoim])